EerikSaksi/poggers/src/writeup.md

 build_foreign_field is recursively called by itself to perform any nested joins.
 Logically, if we're in a build_foreign_field call, this means that any subsequent joins would be nested, so any recursive call will have is_nested_join be set as true

 Luckily, a three way join generalized to a six way join.
 Although I haven't tested a larger join, I have reason to believe that my implementation works for any joins with more than six tables, as the rules for any joins larger than two do not seem to change.

 #

 # refactoring

 All the logic related to query handling was being done in a single class.
 This became very uncomfortable to work with, as it was difficult to follow logic flows, remember what happens where etc. even though I wrote the code myself.
 I had considered separating different visitors in to different files/classes, but this didn't wouldn't actually address the original problem God Object problem.
 I needed more abstraction in the visitor in my implementation, so it would be easier to reason about the overall behaviour of the system, rather than focus on individual implmentations.
 I finally came up with a good idea: I should abstract away all the SQL building from the visitor.
 The visitor should still call functions related to building queries, but the visitor shouldn't need to know anything about the underlying query language or database protocol.
 I created a trait (equivalent to an interface in object oriented languages) named GraphQLQueryBuilder, and a struct which implemented this trait.
 I then added a struct field to the visitor, which had to be a GraphQLQueryBuilder (for now this has to be the Postgres one as it's the only one that implements it, but others may do so in the future).
 I then cut and paste SQL snippets from the visitor, added an apt name in the trait, and moved the cut code to this new function.
 The visitor would then call the GraphQLQueryBuilder's to append the SQL to this query instead of doing so itself.
 I would then run all tests, and if they passes git commit.
 After doing this for all snippets, I was able to extract all SQL away from the visitor.
 This lead to a very nice outcome.

 Prior to the refactoring, the visitor was about 270 lines long.
 This was shrunk down to only about 170 lines.
 The new SQL builder file was 177 lines.
 The total number of lines of code increased due to the functions definitions and method calls which weren't there before.

 # The benefits of this refactoring:

     * Much easier to reason about how the visitor works and how the visitor uses information about the query, as there are no SQL implementation details
     * The calls to the SQL builders are self documenting: for instance, it is much easier to understand that this line of code builds the query which selects a leaf (terminal nodes) data.
     		SQL::build_terminal_field(&mut s, field_name);

     		rather than this:

     		s.push_str("to_json((__local_0__.\"");
     		s.push_str(&field_name.to_case(Case::Snake));
     		s.push_str("\")) as \"");
     		s.push_str(field_name);
     		s.push_str("\",\n");
+    * It was much easier to notice repeated SQL logic, to allow for function composition, less repetition and more reuse.

     * This will make it much easier to support other database dialects.
 I will not need to implement another visitor, I will only need to implement the query building defined by the trait.
 I will probably need to change some of the function calls, as the trait (interface) function calls are defined based on Postgres, and not any other query language or database dialect.
 Adding support for another SQL dialect such as MYSQL or Oracle might be very feasible, and even some Graph databases such as MongoDB.

 # Many to one

 After doing this refactoring I decided to implement the many to one join.
 E.g instead of selecting employees for department, we select the department for every employee.
 Although SQL might not differentiate between one to many and many to one, due to the nested structure of GraphQL there is a difference.

 One to many
 query {
 departments {
 id
 employee {
 name
 }
 }
 }

 Example response for above

 {
 "departments" [
 "id": 1,
 "employees" [
 {"name": "Bob"},
 {"name": "Rob"},
 ]
 ]
 }

 query {
 employees {
 name
 department {
 id
 }
 }
 }

 Example response for above

 "employees": {
 name: "Bob",
 "department": {
 id: 1
 },
 name: "Rob",
 "department": {
 id: 1
 },
 }

+This was pretty easy to implement.
+Syntactically this was very similar to the one to many join, but without additional surroundings that one to many has

+many to one:
+select json_build_object(
+...
+ workout_plan_id\" = **local_1**.\"id\")

+one to many

+    select coalesce(
+    	(

+    		select json_agg(__local_1__.\"object\")
+    			from (
+    				select json_build_object(
+    					...
+    				workout_plan_id\" = __local_1__.\"id\")
+    			),
+    		'[]'::json
+    	)
+    )

+There are separate methods for closing and opening a join query.
+It can be thought of as a Hamburger, you can't just put both together before you put food on the bottom bun.
+The join_query_header is like the bottom bun which is called when we first encounter a foreign join.
+We then add all the fillings (any table fields this table had) and the query to fetch any foreign fields values recursively.
+Only once those have been added, can we add the top bun (join_query_closer).
+I added an extra parameter to both header and closer, one_to_many.
+This tells the method whether it should add the extra wrapping or not.
+The one_to_many value is gotten from the edge weight connecting the two types in our schema graph.